egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-The stable version `.NET MAUI SR1 (Service Release 1)` is now released on 14 Jun 2022 along with Visual Studio 2022 Version 17.3.0 Preview 2.0
+The updated stable version `.NET MAUI SR2 (Service Release 2)` is now released on 12 Jul 2022 along with Visual Studio 2022 Version 17.3.0 Preview 3.0

 Templates have been updated to support the latest release and is available to install from.